Our Day Trip to Rovinj: A Splash of Colour on an Autumn Day Tour from Pula

 • Konoba “Jure”: Family-run, laid-back, excellent truffle pasta

-• Wear comfy shoes: Cobblestones + steep hills = no stilettos required!
+• Wear comfy shoes: Cobblestones and steep hills — no stilettos required.

 • Bring layers: Evenings can be cool, especially in shoulder seasons.